 Sharp Portable Air Conditioner CV2P10SC Review

-Portable air conditioning units are large and heavy.
-But they’re mounted on swivel wheels, so they can be moved fairly easily from one room to another, as long as they’re on the same floor.
+Unlike window units, portable air conditioning units are mobile.
+Most of them are mounted on swivel wheels, so they can be moved fairly easily from one room to another, as long as they’re on the same floor.
 Due to their size and weight, it’s not so easy to move these machines up and down stairs.
 It can be done, of course.
 But it’s not something you’d want to repeat with any kind of frequency.

 How Is The Hot Air Vented Outside?